BioBoost/embedded_systems_course/rpi_operating_system.md

 Another option can be a network scan tool such as SoftPerfect Network Scanner (can be downloaded from [http://www.softperfect.com/products/networkscanner/](http://www.softperfect.com/products/networkscanner/)) which allows you to scan a range of IP addresses and display some basic information about them such as the MAC (Media Access Control) address and the hostname.

 This would not be an option in a LAB if there are 12 Pi's connected to the same subnet all with the default configuration of Raspbian.
-However for your convenience we added labels on the Pi's with their respective MAC addresses so you can identify which Pi is yours.
+This problem can be solved by injecting the rpi-hello script into the Raspbian image.
+See the last section of this chapter for more info.

 ![Network scan using SoftPerfect Network Scanner](img/network_scan.png)